Rhubarb Plants - Planting and Care Guide

 Purchase started rhubarb plants if you can find them, crowns, or divisions (clumps of roots, each clump with one or more "eyes," or buds).
 Rhubarb is rarely planted from seed.
 Keep the crowns in a cool place until you have time to plant them.

 Plant rhubarb in early spring, as soon as you can work the ground.
 In mild climates, plant in the fall.
+If you have purchased bareroot crowns, then plant as soon as possible.
 Grow rhubarb where you won't need to disturb it for a couple of decades and where the soil is fertile and well drained.
 Rhubarb planted in heavy clay can rot before it sprouts.
 Choose a site in full sun for the most prolific harvests (but rhubarb will grow in partial shade).
 It will tolerate a pH as low as 5.3, but its ideal range is 6.0 to 6.8.
 Prepare the planting bed well (remember, this is a permanent bed; you won't be tilling it and replenishing the nutrients every year).
 Dig deeply and add plenty of organic matter.

 Dig a trench at least two feet across and just as deep if you're planting more than one crown.
 For a single plant, dig a hole at least two feet in diameter and the same depth.
 Then partially refill the trench or hole with a 50-50 mixture of soil and compost or well-rotted manure.